Bachar Kouatly

-Bachar Kouatly (Arabic: بشار قواتلي) (born 3 March 1958 in Damascus) is a French chess grandmaster, journalist and activist.
-He is deputy president of FIDE.
+Bachar Kouatly (Arabic: بشار قواتلي) (born 3 March 1958 in Damascus) is a Syrian-French chess grandmaster, journalist and activist.
+He was a deputy president of FIDE.

+Early life

+Kouatly was born on 3 March 1958 in Damascus, Syria to a Syrian father and a French mother.
+Soon after the Six-Day war between the Arab countries and Israel, when he was 9 years old, he went over to France (his mother's homeland) and then to Lebanon he started chess in Schools team competition in Lebanon in 1973.
 He played three times for Lebanon in the World Junior Chess Championship (1975–1977), and represented Lebanon at the Chess Olympiad at La Valletta 1980.
 He won a zonal tournament at Qatar in 1981 and finished 14th at the 1982 Interzonal tournament in Toluca.

 Kouatly won the French Chess Championship in 1979.
 He played for France in five Chess Olympiads (1982, 1984, 1986, 1988, and 1992).

 He was awarded the titles of International Master in 1975 and Grandmaster in 1989.

 Bachar Kouatly is an editor of Europe Échecs, a French–language chess magazine.

 On December 10, 2016, he was elected President of the French Chess Federation.
 In 2018, he was elected the deputy president of the International Chess Federation.